 Time Travelin’ Turnips

-Southerners have grown and prized turnips since the crop was introduced by early European settlers, but more recently turnips have made their way onto fine-dining menus nationwide with varieties like the small, sweet Hakurei of Japan.
+Southerners have grown and treasured turnips since the crop was introduced by early European settlers, but more recently, turnips have made their way onto fine-dining menus nationwide with varieties like the small, sweet Hakurei of Japan.
 In French cuisine, turnips have a long history of distinction and are often prepared with generous amounts of butter, cream, and cheeses to bring out their earthy, smooth flavor.

 How to Select